-The Family Research Council (FRC) bills itself as “the leading voice for the family in our nation’s halls of power,” but its real specialty is defaming gays and lesbians.
-The FRC often makes false claims about the LGBT community based on discredited research and junk science.
-The intention is to denigrate LGBT people in its battles against same-sex marriage, hate crimes laws, anti-bullying programs and the repeal of the military’s “Don’t Ask, Don’t Tell” policy.
+The FRC often makes false claims about the LGBTQ community based on discredited research and junk science.
+The intention is to denigrate LGBTQ people as the organization battles against same-sex marriage, hate crime laws, anti-bullying programs and the repeal of the military’s “Don’t Ask, Don’t Tell” policy.

 In Its Own Words

 “Gaining access to children has been a long-term goal of the homosexual movement.”

 — Robert Knight, FRC director of cultural studies, and Frank York, 1999

 “[Homosexuality] … embodies a deep-seated hatred against true religion.”

 — Steven Schwalm, FRC senior writer and analyst, in “Desecrating Corpus Christi,” 1999